Corporate healthcare is in a fragile state. It’s time we told the world about it.

 It used to be unheard of that a doctor would leave their profession.

-We’re undoing the golden handcuffs, and we’re swapping our pasts with new beginnings, even if that means we have to, once again, start at the bottom.
+We’re undoing the golden handcuffs, and we’re swapping our pasts for new beginnings; even if it means we have to, once again, start at the bottom, from scratch.

-I hope that those of you who aren’t leaving,
+I hope that those of you who aren’t leaving can identify with what I have to say.

 - speak up

-- help the outside FEEL exactly what it means to be in our shoes; having dedicated the entirety of our youth to be where we are & of coming out a pawn in a field where we should be queen
+- help the “outsiders” of this game FEEL exactly what it means to be in our avatar shoes; having dedicated the entirety of our youth to be where we are & coming out as a pawn on the other side, in a field where we should be the queens.

 It’s important now more than ever that our patients know.